 |

-Pakse has a tropical savanna climate (Köppen climate classification Aw) with very warm temperatures throughout the year.
-Temperatures are especially high in the months before the monsoon season (March–April).
-There is a distinct wet season (April–October) and dry season (November–March).[7]
+Pakse has a tropical savanna climate (Köppen climate classification Aw).
+Temperatures are higher in the months before the monsoon season (March–April).
+There is a wet season (April–October) and dry season (November–March).[8]

 Climate data for Pakse (1991–2020) | |||||||||||||